 ❈.❈.❈

 "What?"
-She didn't look at him, busy sightseeing.
+She did not look at him, busy sightseeing.

 "If you intended to help that boy, why crush his spirit first?"

 "You made certain he was watching before you stepped on the bread.
-Likely his first meal in days."
+It was likely his first meal in days."

 "Is that all?"

 G6 stopped.
-Watched children play happily around the plaza fountain.
+Watching children play happily around the plaza fountain.
 "Boys like him have never known true kindness.
 Shattering his old hope makes the new one mean more."

 "Your logic is cruel… yet not without merit.
 I cannot say if it is good or evil."

-Inside: a bustling guild hall.
+Inside the Guild, a bustling guild hall greeted them.
 Spacious ground floor.
 Reception desk at its center.
 Tables and benches throughout—tavern and restaurant.

-Edmund walked straight to the desk.
-G6 lingered behind.
+Edmund walked straight to the reception desk with G6 behind him.

-"It's been a while, Eddie!"
-A young man behind the counter.
+"It has been a while, Eddie!" a young man behind the counter greeted them with a smile.

 "How are you, Liam?
 It has been a while!"

 "Ah, yes.
 My niece, visiting from the provinces.
-She's decided to join me!"
-Smooth.
+She has decided to join me!"
+Edmund lying smoothly.

 "Of course!
 You know I come from a family of adventurers."